oracle/python-oracledb/doc/src/user_guide/authentication_methods.rst

 **Step 1: Create an OCI Compute Instance**

-An `OCI compute instance <https://docs.oracle.com/en-us/iaas/compute-cloud-at- customer/topics/compute/compute-instances.htm>`__ is a virtual machine running within OCI that provides compute resources for your application.
+An `OCI compute instance <https://docs.oracle.com/en-us/iaas/Content/Compute/ home.htm>`__ is a bare metal or virtual machine running within OCI that provides compute resources for your application.
 This compute instance will be used to authenticate access to Oracle Cloud services when using Instance Principal Authentication.

 To create an OCI compute instance, see the steps in `Creating an Instance
 <https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/